fazzyA/wp-rest-api-v1/readme.txt

 == Screenshots ==

 Nothing to show.
-This plugin has no settings or frontend, it just extends WP API with new routes.
+This plugin has no settings or frontend, it just extends WP API with new routes. you can add your routes and function in it.

 == Changelog ==